 Have you always wanted to see the modern 7 wonders of the world?
 Well, we all think you should but before you get your visas sorted, check off the 7 wonders that are less than 8 hours of travel from Bangalore.
-From beautiful statues to the palaces, here’s own magnificent seven!
+From beautiful statues to the palaces, here’s our own magnificent seven!

 Bhoga Nandeeshwara Temple Near Nandi Hills